timvieira/blog/content/backprop-and-chainrule.md

 * The rules for transforming the code for a function into code for the gradient are really minimal (fewer things to memorize!).
-Additionally, the rules are more general than in symbolic case because they handle as superset of programs.
+Additionally, the rules are more general than in symbolic case because they handle as a superset of programs.

 * Quite [beautifully](http://conal.net/papers/beautiful-differentiation/), the